mlanza/ai-literacy/301/06-feet-on-the-ground.md

 With a **human on the loop**, the stage looks the same, but there’s a window into the play.
 The imagined town becomes visible.
 Link darts from shop to kiosk, nimble and fast — and the system might even slow him down on purpose, introducing a delay before each service interaction.
 Maybe 10 seconds.
 Enough time for someone to intervene if needed.
 A **stop** button appears.
 The adventure is still his, but it can be halted at any time.
 That’s medium trust.

 With a **human in the loop**, Link’s freedom narrows.
 He must knock before entering.
 Each time he attempts something, the simulation pauses.
-The system reveals not just what he's doing, but what he intends to do.
+The system reveals not just what he’s doing, but what he intends to do.
 The human sees the request, evaluates it, and must explicitly approve it — clicking **proceed** before the story moves on.
 That’s minimal trust.

 The scale varies, but the question underneath is steady: how much freedom does the system get before someone steps in?